fceruti/django-starter-project/README.md

 `npm run build` | `webpack --mode production`

 ### Environment variables
-These environment variables must be provided to properly run the project in each environment they run on.
+These environment variables can be provided to configure your project.

 #### Django
 Name | Values | Default | Description